opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 **_Filing of records of appeal and written cases for appeals filed after 1 October 2014 and before 1 January 2015 on ancillary matters or custody matters or s17A(2) SCJA proceedings from the Family Courts to the Family Division of the High Court under Order 55C of Rules of Court_**

-(11) Appeals filed after 1 October 2014 and before 1 January 2015 against final orders made by a District Judge in chambers on ancillary matters in matrimonial proceedings under the Women's Charter (Cap.
-353), custody proceedings under the Guardianship of Infants Act (Cap.
-122) or proceedings pursuant to section 17A(2) of the Supreme Court of Judicature Act (Cap.
-322) are governed by Order 55C of the Rules of Court.
-In practice, the District Judges furnish grounds of decision within 8 weeks of the filing of the notice of appeal although the furnishing of grounds of decision is not a requirement under the Rules of Court.
+(11) (deleted)

+(12) (deleted)

+(13) (deleted)

-(12) To facilitate the conduct of appeal hearings before the Judge of the Family Division of the High Court in Chambers, parties are required to file the following documents prior to the appeal hearing:
+**_Filing of records of appeal and written cases for appeals to the Family Division of the High Court under Part 18 Division 59 of the Family Justice Rules_**

-> (a) the appellant shall, within one week from the date of the release of the notes of evidence and grounds of decision, file his submission, the record of appeal, and where the record of appeal exceeds 1000 pages, a core bundle, and serve a copy thereof on every respondent to the appeal or his solicitor; and

-> (b) the respondent shall, within one week from the date of the service of the documents referred to in sub-paragraph (12)(a), file his submission and a supplemental core bundle, where necessary, and serve a copy thereof on the appellant or his solicitor.
+(14) Rules 827 and 828 of the Family Justice Rules apply with regard to the filing and preparation of the Record of Appeal, Appellant’s case and Respondent’s case.

+(15) Where a Record of Appeal exceeds 1000 pages, a core bundle may be filed may be filed and served together with the Record of Appeal.

-(13) Sub-paragraphs (3) to (10) apply to such appeals.
+(16) Sub-paragraphs (6) to (10) shall apply and references to submissions shall be read as Appellant’s case and Respondent’s case.

 ## 126. Appeals before the Family Division of the High Court from tribunal or person under Part 18 Division 55 of the Family Justice Rules